truenas/middleware/docs/api/resources/account.rst

 Resources related to accounts.

-bsdUsers
+Users
 ----------

-The bsdUsers resource represents all unix users.
+The Users resource represents all unix users.

 List resource
 +++++++++++++

-.. http:get:: /api/v1.0/account/bsdusers/
+.. http:get:: /api/v1.0/account/users/

    Returns a list of all current users.